 “There’s this aspect of walking with your own stuff, but not walking alone,” she says.
 “Often at the end of the day, as I’m seeing people come in…I can see it on their faces that they’ve really shared something out there on the trail, and that’s beautiful to see—that there’s a kind of trust that develops as people are walking in the same direction.”

 In its first year, the program consisted of a single, longer hike along the Rum Runners Trail, which wends its way northeastward along the coast from Lunenburg, a UNESCO World Heritage site, to Halifax.
-This summer, there will be three pilgrimages: two through part of the province’s rustic Annapolis Valley, June 25-30 and July 16-21, and the third along the south shore route.
+This summer, there were three pilgrimages: two through part of the province’s rustic Annapolis Valley, June 25-30 and July 16-21, and the third July 30-August 4 along the south shore route.

 A shuttle brings hikers from AST to the starting point of each pilgrimage.
 The south shore route actually ends back at AST; for the other routes, hikers take the shuttle from the end point back to Halifax.